Reservations

 Finding new ways to wow our guests.

-Since Centraal Station opened, we have been finding new ways to wow our guests.
+Since Centraal Station opened, we have been finding new ways to impress our guests.
 We were the first Amsterdam hotel to offer hydraulic elevators, electric lighting, and double-glazing, but today Victoria Hotel is very much a contemporary institution.

 Vintage touches